Circumvallate placenta: Substance use

-Pathophysiology/Mechanism
+Pathophysiology or mechanism

 The placenta is a transient organ developed during pregnancy that facilitates nutrient, gas, and waste exchange between a mother and a developing fetus.
 Placental abnormalities, such as circumvallate placenta, can harm a developing fetus, as normal exchange of materials between a mother and a developing fetus is impaired.
 With placental abnormalities, a developing fetus is unable to receive the vital materials that it needs for proper development, resulting in the possibility of pregnancy complications, birth defects, and/or death of the fetus.

 In a normal placenta, there is a smooth transition from the parenchymal villous chorion to the membranous chorion at the border of the placental plate.
 Fetal blood vessels subdivide from the umbilical cord and spread diagonally throughout the parenchyma towards the edge of the placental plate.

 In a circumvallate placenta, the membranes often become restrained due to marginal infarct, hemorrhage, or fibrin depositing.
 This results in the reduction in size of the chorionic plate of the placenta, further causing the membranes on the fetal side to fold backward on themselves.
 The parenchymal villous chorion continues to proliferate beyond the tethered membranes and appears to protrude outward.
 The fetal blood vessels are directed downward and then horizontally in order to provide blood flow to the most peripheral parts of the placental plate extending beyond the tethered membranes.

 Since a portion of the placenta tends to become exposed in a circumvallate placenta, due to the reduced size of the chorionic plate, vaginal bleeding is more likely to occur at this site of exposure.
 Likewise, inhibited fetal growth can also ensue due to the decreased exchange of nutrients and waste between mother and fetus, since the fetus is unable to sustain necessary nutritional demands for proper fetal development.
 Premature rupture of membranes often occurs as a result of infection in the uterus, which can be caused by the occurrence vaginal bleeding.
 Therefore, placental abnormalities such as circumvallate placenta can be extremely detrimental in causing the onset of associated conditions.